gauntlt/gauntlt/README.md

 There are a large number of step definitions available, but you can do a lot with just these 3:

+    Feature: Attack with kindness

+      Scenario: Ensure I am not mean
         # verify a given attack adapter is installed
         # HIGHLY RECOMMENDED to catch installation/configuration problems
-    Given "something" is installed
+        Given "kindness" is installed

         # Execute the attack
-    When I launch a "something" attack with:
+        When I launch a "kindness" attack with:
           """
-      ls -l /path  # EXACT commands to be executed on the command line
+          whoami  # EXACT commands to be executed on the command line
           """

         # Check exit status and STDOUT
         Then it should pass with:
           """
-      String to match in STDOUT
+          very_kind
           """

 ## FOR DEVELOPERS